Chlorpromazine: History

 Deniker then visited America, where the publication of their work alerted the American psychiatric community that the new treatment might represent a real breakthrough.
-Heinz Lehmann of the Verdun Protestant Hospital in Montreal trialled it in 70 patients and also noted its striking effects, with patients' symptoms resolving after many years of unrelenting psychosis.
+Heinz Lehmann of the Verdun Protestant Hospital in Montreal trialled it in seventy patients and also noted its striking effects, with patients' symptoms resolving after many years of unrelenting psychosis.
 By 1954, chlorpromazine was being used in the United States to treat schizophrenia, mania, psychomotor excitement, and other psychotic disorders.

 Rhône-Poulenc licensed chlorpromazine to Smith Kline & French (today's GlaxoSmithKline) in 1953.
 In 1955 it was approved in the United States for the treatment of emesis (vomiting).
-The effect of this drug in emptying psychiatric hospitals has been compared to that of penicillin and infectious diseases.
-But the popularity of the drug fell from the late 1960s as newer drugs came on the scene.
-From chlorpromazine a number of other similar antipsychotics were developed.
-It also led to the discovery of antidepressants.
+The effect of this drug in emptying psychiatric hospitals has been compared to that of penicillin on infectious diseases.

+The popularity of the drug fell in the late 1960s as newer drugs came on the scene.
+From chlorpromazine several other similar antipsychotics were developed, leading to the discovery of antidepressants.

 Chlorpromazine largely replaced electroconvulsive therapy, hydrotherapy, psychosurgery, and insulin shock therapy.
-By 1964, about 50 million people worldwide had taken it.
-Chlorpromazine, in widespread use for 50 years, remains a "benchmark" drug in the treatment of schizophrenia, an effective drug although not a perfect one.
+By 1964, about fifty million people worldwide had taken it.
+Chlorpromazine, in widespread use for fifty years, remains a "benchmark" drug in the treatment of schizophrenia, an effective drug although not a perfect one.

 Society and culture

+In literature

+Thorazine was often depicted in Tom Wolfe's The Electric Kool-Aid Acid Test to abort bad trips on LSD.
+Thorazine is also mentioned in Fear and Loathing in Las Vegas, where it was reported to negate the effects of LSD.

 Names

-Brand names include Thorazine, Largactil, Hibernal, and Megaphen (sold by Bayer in West-Germany since July 1953).)
+Brand names include Thorazine, Largactil, Hibernal, and Megaphen (sold by Bayer in West-Germany since July 1953).

 Research

-Chlorpromazine has tentative benefit in animals infected with Naegleria fowleri, and shows antifungal and antibacterial activity in vitro.
+Chlorpromazine has tentative benefit in animals infected with Naegleria fowleri and shows antifungal and antibacterial activity in vitro.
+Like other phenothiazine derivatives such as perphenazine, trifluoperazine, and triflupromazine, it inhibits tubulin polymerization.

 Veterinary use

-The veterinary use of chlorpromazine has generally been superseded by use of acepromazine.
+The veterinary use of chlorpromazine has generally been superseded by the use of acepromazine.

-Chlorpromazine may be used as an antiemetic in dogs and cats, or, less often, as sedative before anesthesia.
-In horses, it often causes ataxia and lethargy, and is therefore seldom used.
+Chlorpromazine may be used as an antiemetic in dogs and cats, or, less often, as a sedative before anesthesia.
+In horses, it often causes ataxia and lethargy and is therefore seldom used.

-It is commonly used to decrease nausea in animals that are too young for other common anti-emetics.
-It is also sometimes used as a preanesthetic and muscle relaxant in cattle, swine, sheep, and goats.
+It is commonly used to decrease nausea in animals that are too young for other common antiemetics.
+It is sometimes used as a preanesthetic and muscle relaxant in cattle, swine, sheep, and goats.